 In case you haven’t reached this conclusion from the points made already, it’s important to make this plain: using (or even purchasing!) others’ notes is not going to be nearly as effective as making your own notes!

 You learn far more from making notes than reading over them; by using a comprehensive set of someone else’s study notes, you’re robbing yourself of the opportunity to learn the material by note-taking yourself.

 This isn’t to say other people’s notes (as well as other sources of notes and information, like textbooks, libraries, journals, and online articles) aren’t useful!
-They’re excellent for reference, in order to allow you to summarise the information and learn it by creating your own notes.
+They’re excellent for reference, in order to allow you to summarize the information and learn it by creating your own notes.
 The distinction here is crucial; referring to other sources is of course a useful process but it’s a process that then lets you embark on your own learning process by taking notes in the manner outlined earlier, not a way of learning in and of itself.

 Making your own notes by hand always seems arduous – and rightly so!
 Learning things for the first time is never easy.
 It requires a conscious mental effort.
-That’s why taking notes in your own words, via handwriting, is so much harder than quickly typing and transcribing what a teacher might tell you: the former requires you to internalise and process the information you’re presented with before writing anything down, while the latter bypasses the internalisation stage.
+That’s why taking notes in your own words, via handwriting, is so much harder than quickly typing and transcribing what a teacher might tell you: the former requires you to internalize and process the information you’re presented with before writing anything down, while the latter bypasses the internalization stage.

 If you learn to embrace this slow, painful learning process while you take notes, you’ll not only become a more effective note-taker – you’ll become a better student, and a self-directed learner.